A First-time Business Owner’s Guide to Accounting

 Accounting is a term commonly used in the business arena, especially during the tax season.
 It refers to the systematic recording of financial transactions of your small business.

 Careful accounting is essential to every business.
-It helps you track the income and expenditures, provide investors quantitative financial information, ensure statutory compliance, and come up with accurate financial projections.
+It helps you track income and expenditures, provide investors with quantitative financial information, ensure statutory compliance, and come up with accurate financial projections.

 Three vital financial statements are often generated based on your business’s accounting record: your income statement, balance sheet, and cash flow statement.
 Together, these reports create a clear picture of your business’s financial position and the profit it makes.